- Which WiFi channels should I use on my Datto Networking hardware?

 If you have a sparse network with a few access points and not a lot of users, such as a home or small office, you should probably use 80MHz channel width to maximize per-client performance.
 Meanwhile, if you have a dense network with a lot of access points and clients, then using 40MHz channel width may help reduce the chances that access points and clients interfere with each other.

 5GHz also offers additional channels that require Dynamic Frequency Selection(DFS).
 DFS allows the access point to switch channels if it detects military or weather radar already in use on the channel.
-This functionality is currently not supported, but we're looking into it.
+DFS is live as of access point firmware version 6.5.3

 Auto Channel Mode